Kirk Cousins Player Prop Bets for NFL Week 12 | Minnesota vs. San Francisco 11/28/2021

 Season Stats

+- Cousins has 2,775 passing yards (277.5 ypg) to lead Minnesota, completing 68.2% of his throws and recording 21 touchdown passes with two interceptions this season.

-- He also adds 69 rushing yards (6.9 ypg) on 18 carries while scoring one touchdown on the ground.
+- He has tacked on 69 rushing yards on 18 carries with one touchdown, averaging 6.9 yards per game.

 - The Vikings have thrown the ball in 57.3% of their plays from scrimmage this year while staying on the ground 42.7% of the time.
 This offensive attack ranks 15th in the NFL in points scored.